macmullensantiago/Apuntes--/README.md

     * PATCH               * UPDATE
     * DELETE              * DELETE

+  	HTTP Verbs are also known as methods.
+Just resources are nouns, the HTTP verbs have semantic meaning also.
+It is easy to understand

+    * GET
+    GET requests are the most common and widely used methods in APIs and websites.
+Simply put, the GET method is used to retreive data from a server at the specified     resource.
+For example, say you have an API with a /users endpoint.
+Making a GET request to that endpoint should return a list of all available users.
+    Since a GET request is only requesting data and not modifying any resources, it's considered a safe and idempotent method.

+    * POST
+    In web services, POST requests are used to send data to the API server to create or update a resource.
+The data sent to the server is stored in the request body       of the HTTP request.

+    The simplest example is a contact form on a website.
+When you fill out the inputs in a form and hit Send, that data is put in the response body of the request and    sent to the server.
+This may be JSON, XML, or query parameters (there's plenty of other formats, but these are the most common).

+    It's worth noting that a POST request is non-idempotent.
+It mutates data on the backend server (by creating or updating a resource), as opposed to a GET request      which does not change any data.
+Here is a great explanation of idempotentcy.

+    * PUT
+    Simlar to POST, PUT requests are used to send data to the API to update or create a resource.
+The difference is that PUT requests are idempotent.
+That is, calling     the same PUT request multiple times will always produce the same result.
+In contrast, calling a POST request repeatedly make have side effects of creating the         same resource multiple times.

+    Generally, when a PUT request creates a resource the server will respond with a 201 (Created), and if the request modifies existing resource the server will           return a 200 (OK) or 204 (No Content).

+    * PATCH
+    A PATCH request is one of the lesser-known HTTP methods, but I'm including it this high in the list since it is similar to POST and PUT.
+The difference with PATCH     is that you only apply partial modifications to the resource.

+    The difference between PATCH and PUT, is that a PATCH request is non-idempotent (like a POST request).

+    To expand on partial modification, say you're API has a /users/{{userid}} endpoint, and a user has a username.
+With a PATCH request, you may only need to send the     updated username in the request body - as opposed to POST and PUT which require the full user entity.

+    * DELETE
+    The DELETE method is exactly as it sounds: delete the resource at the specified URL.
+This method is one of the more common in RESTful APIs so it's good to know       how it works.

+    If a new user is created with a POST request to /users, and it can be retrieved with a GET request to /users/{{userid}}, then making a DELETE request to               /users/{{userid}} will completely remove that user.

+    * HEAD
+    The HEAD method is almost identical to GET, except without the response body.
+In other words, if GET /users returns a list of users, then HEAD /users will make       the same request but won't get back the list of users.

+    HEAD requests are useful for checking what a GET request will return before actually making a GET request -- like before downloading a large file or response         body.
+Learn more about HEAD requests on MDN.

+    It's worth pointing out that not every endpoint that supports GET will support HEAD - it completely depends on the API you're testing.

+    * OPTIONS
+    Last but not least we have OPTIONS requests.
+OPTIONS requests are one of my favorites, though not as widely used as the other HTTP methods.
+In a nutshell, an         OPTIONS request should return data describing what other methods and operations the server supports at the given URL.

+    OPTIONS requests are more loosely defined and used than the others, making them a good candidate to test for fatal API errors.
+If an API isn't expecting an           OPTIONS request, it's good to put a test case in place that verifies failing behavior.

+    * POST vs PUT vs PATCHPermalink
+    POST, PUT and PATCH all modify the state, therefore sometimes can be confusion which one to use.

+    * Developer DocumentationPermalink
+    Having great documentation is first step of having a great developer experience.

+    API documentation and developer experience
+    Design good static REST API documentation
+    API documentation guidelines
+    Google’s developer documentation style guide
+    The guide from ReadTheDocs team
+    Alternatives to Swagger for documenting REST APIs Swagger - The most popular documentation tool for RESTful APIs.
+    A tutorial and guide to swagger.
+    Best pratices for documentation REST APIs

+   ## JAM StackPermalink
+    JAM Stack stands for Javascript API and Markup.
+Usually it involves using static site generators (SSGs) to create the static Markup and Javascript and APIs to         provide the dynamic content.
+Since most of the Markup is statically generated, if the website is primarily content driven (like a magazine or blog) it can become     extremely scalable.
+Of course, APIs are key that makes this happen as well.

+    JAMStack.org
+    Using static site generators at scale
+    Smashing magazine moving to JAMS

   ### What is REST?
 Representational State Pattern
     * Architectural Pattern with design guides
     * HTTP is usually the underlying protocol